High-energy dipole scattering amplitude from evolution of low-energy proton light-cone wave functions: Small- x evolution of the proton light-cone wave function

 The extracted density profiles up to $b_\mathrm{max}=0.8\,\mathrm{fm}$ for different $r_\text{max}$ are shown in Fig.~\ref{fig:densityprofile}.
 For reference, a Gaussian profile, as used e.g.\ in the popular IPsat parametrization~\cite{Kowalski:2003hm} for the dipole amplitude with the slope $B=4\,\mathrm{GeV}^{-2}$, is also shown.
 We observe a similar transverse profile except for very central $b\lesssim 0.2$~fm where the computed profile is more steeply falling.
 This region can only be probed at high momentum transfer $|t|\gsim 1$~GeV$^2$~\cite{Dumitru:2021hjm}, which is not covered in the currently available coherent vector meson production data.
 The high-$b$ tails of $T(\bt)$ resulting from the LCPT one gluon emission corrections are exponential rather than Gaussian.
 However, in all we conclude that for the present purposes the Gaussian profile used to match $S_T$ to $b_\mathrm{max}$ is a reasonable approximation.

 The $\bt$-averaged dipole amplitudes (using a Gaussian profile) are shown in Fig.~\ref{fig:dipole_bavg_x0} (linear scale) and Fig.~\ref{fig:dipole_bavg_x0_log} (logarithmic scale) at $x_0=0.05, x_0=0.025$ and $x_0=0.01$.
 Here we also show the dependence on the diffractive slope $B$: the bands correspond to varying $B$ by $\pm10$\% which changes both $S_T$ and $b_\text{max}$.
 The results depend weakly on this cut especially in the perturbative small-$r$ domain.
 The dipole amplitude increases with $r$, approximately proportional to $r^2$, as expected.
-For $r\gsim 0.4$~fm the color neutrality of the proton, and the fact that the dipole scatters from a target of finite transverse extent, begin to slow the growth of $N$.
+For $r\gsim 0.4$~fm the color neutrality of the proton, and the fact that the dipole scatters from a target of finite transverse extent, begin to slow the growth of $N(r)$; a model that does not account for the finite size of the proton in impact parameter space would attribute this to power corrections.
 Finally, when the size of the dipole becomes comparable to that of the target the amplitude is found to decrease again (not shown) as the end points of the dipole essentially ``miss'' the target.
 However, we emphasize that this behavior occurs at large $r\sim \mathrm{few}\,\mathrm{fm}$ where in any case the perturbative calculation of the scattering amplitude is not valid.

 Figures~\ref{fig:dipole_bavg_x0} and~\ref{fig:dipole_bavg_x0_log} confirm that down to $x=0.01$ scattering of small dipoles with $r$ significantly less than 1~fm remains quite weak, at least for $\as=0.2$ which we determine below from a fit to the charm cross section in DIS.
 Therefore, it appears reasonable to start small-$x$ evolution with this initial condition at $x$ in the range $0.01\dots 0.05$.